ruxis22/bootcamp-assigment-react-app/README.md

 Hey!
 Thanks for yor time, it was really plesent to be able to learn from you and attend bootcamp.

-My code is a trainwreck, with very few working components.

 What is working: Registration, Login, Comenting, display posts, Add posts, User infor, Info about uploaded posts.

 What should have worked but didn't: assign category to posts, title is asigned for category and i was searching why but couldn't